AIcoding-girl/CS50-Web-Programming/GIT/README.md

 `git pull`

 **Merge conflicts**

 Gives a history of all of your commits on that repository
 `git log`

+Revert back to a previous commit
+`git reset`
+      + `git reset --hard <commit>` reverts your code to exactly how it was after the specified commit.
+To specify the commit, use the commit hash associated with a commit which can be found using `git log`;
+      + `git reset --hard origin/master` reverts your code to the version currently stored online on Github;

 **Open a file with VS Code from terminal**
 `code <file name>`